The Secretaries of the Smithsonian Institution

 S. Dillon Ripley (1964–1984)

 It was Ripley’s vision of museums as places of education and fun that led to a blossoming of special exhibitions and live events, such as the annual Smithsonian Folklife Festival.
-During his tenure, the Smithsonian opened eight new museums, including the Cooper-Hewitt museum in New York City, as well as the Museum Support Center in Suitland, Md., a storage and conservation facility.
-The Museum of African Art (now the National Museum of African Art) became part of the Smithsonian during the Ripley years.
+During his tenure, the Smithsonian expanded dramatically, adding eight new museums, including the Cooper Hewitt museum in New York City.
+In addition, the Museum Support Center in Suitland, Maryland, a storage and conservation facility, opened during his tenure.
+The Museum of African Art on Capitol Hill in Washington became part of the Smithsonian and is now the National Museum of African Art.

 Ripley developed the concept for the underground museum complex that houses the National Museum of African Art, the Arthur M. Sackler Gallery and an exhibit and classroom area that later was named the S. Dillon Ripley Center.